Frequently Asked Questions

 Yes, the TOEFL exam is required for international applicants.
 Please send TOEFL scores to Indiana University Graduate School using code 1324.
 If the applicant has completed a degree in the US, this requirement is waived.

-Yes, the IELTS can be used in place of the TOEFL with the minimum score of 7.0 required for admission.
+Yes, the IELTS can be used in place of the TOEFL.
+For the IELTS, a score of 7.0 is recommended.

 No, lab rotations and courses during the first year of the program will give you an opportunity to explore different types of research before you have to select your dissertation lab and project.